learn-co-curriculum/axi-da-project1/README.md

             # YOUR CODE HERE

     # If the price has not been added to the dictionary
-    # Set the price as the key and the value as the integer `1`
+    # Else set the price as the key and the value as the integer `1`
     # YOUR CODE HERE
 ```